Reduced symplectic homology and string topology: Strongly -essential Weinstein domains

-In this section we introduce a slightly more restrictive class of Weinstein domains with $R$-essential skeleton which have the following nice features~: \begin{itemize} \item the dimension condition $2n\ge 6$ from the definition of the coproducts $\boldsymbol{\lambda}=\boldsymbol{\lambda}_\cD$ can be dropped. \item reduced symplectic homology and symplectic homology relative to the continuation map are equal, so that they provide a common domain of definition for the pair of pants product and for the pair of pants secondary coproducts. \end{itemize}
+In this section we introduce a more restrictive class of $R$-essential Weinstein domains which have the following nice features: \begin{itemize} \item the dimension condition $2n\ge 6$ from the definition of the coproducts $\boldsymbol{\lambda}=\boldsymbol{\lambda}_\cD$ can be dropped. \item reduced symplectic homology and symplectic homology relative to the continuation map are equal, so that they provide a common domain of definition for the pair of pants product and for the pair of pants secondary coproducts. \end{itemize}